alexisf3142/alexisf3142/README.md

 Skills: C++ / C / ASSEMBLY / PYTHON / LATEX

-- 🌱 I’m currently learning 3D animation in Maya and poking around the Unity engine!
+- 🌱 I’m currently C# and how to use the Unity engine!
 - 🤔 I’m looking for help with finding game design and software engineering internships!
 - 📫 How to reach me: connect with me on [LinkedIn](https://www.linkedin.com/in/alexiskfrancis/)!
 - 😄 Pronouns: she/her/hers